Paul-Henri Thiry (Baron) d’Holbach

 To understand human beings and human society in terms of matter and motion, then, is simply to understand them in terms of causes and effects.
 Holbach’s naturalism in ethics and political theory extends to a commitment to ground those disciplines in an account of human nature understood in terms of lawlike regularities, most importantly, psychological laws.
 But Holbach is not a naturalist in the stricter sense of attempting to understand human beings in terms of the same laws that explain the rest of nature.
 Determinism is universal, in Holbach’s view, but different sorts of bodies may have peculiar properties that require peculiar explanations.
 Despite his avowed materialism, Holbach does not demand the sorts of reductive explanations of mental events that materialism might ordinarily seem to require.

-Holbach's ethics is naturalistic in the sense described.
+Holbach’s ethics is naturalistic in the sense described.
 Like his major influence in this area, Spinoza, he undertakes to explain human beings with the same clarity and rigor that others explain geometry (Eléments de la morale universelle, Preface).
-The laws that Holbach depends upon in accounting for human nature are primarily psychological laws.
-For Holbach, unlike his naturalist predecessors, man is a dominion within a dominion.
-Like Spinoza and Hobbes, Holbach holds that each person seeks his own preservation (System of Nature, 40; cf, Spinoza's Ethics IIIp9 and Hobbes's De Homine, Chap.
-11 — Holbach's is still the most widely available French translation of the latter).
-As both of these authors do, Holbach associates the ends of action also with happiness, so that happiness and self-preservation are, in his ethics, generally speaking related, and an individual's interest is understood by Holbach in terms of either (and where he distinguishes between them, both) of these.
+The laws that Holbach depends upon in accounting for human nature are primarily psychological laws and may be peculiar to human beings.
+For Holbach, like Spinoza and Hobbes, holds that each person seeks his own preservation (System of Nature, 40; cf, Spinoza’s Ethics IIIp9 and Hobbes’s De Homine, Chap.
+11—Holbach’s is still the most widely available French translation of the latter).
+As both of these authors do, Holbach associates the ends of action also with happiness, so that happiness and self-preservation are, in his ethics, generally speaking related, and an individual’s interest is understood by Holbach in terms of either (and where he distinguishes between them, both) of these.